NullMagic2/SoftWhisper/README.md

 But not all hope was lost.

 After more research and frustration, I heard of Whisper.cpp.
-It is a reimplementation of the OpenAI Whisper API in pure C++, and has no standalone dependencies.
+It is a reimplementation of the OpenAI Whisper API in pure C++, and has minimal dependencies.
 Since it can easily use Vulkan, combines CPU + GPU acceleration and can be easily compiled on Linux, it would be worth a shot.

 The results are very surprising: Whisper.cpp can transcribe 2 hours of audio in around 2-3 minutes with my current hardware.